A utility-included apartment essentially means you (the resident) pay one single bill to the landlord for rent and utilities.

-Does ‘apartments with utilities’ included mean it is cheaper because it is — “included”.
+Some people believe that ‘apartments with utilities’ included are cheaper because it is — “included”.

-Someone always has to pay for the utilities, in traditional apartment housing in the U.S., it is just a question of whether you are paying the utility company or the landlord.
+In traditional apartment housing in the U.S., someone always has to pay for the utilities, it is just a question of whether you are paying the utility company or the landlord.

 What are Apartment Utilities?